yTakkar/Instagram-clone/README.md

 # Instagram-clone
 An Instagram-clone with my own flavors and features!!

-Another version of this project with MERN stack coming soon...
+# Updated version
+Please note that this project is no longer maintained.
+Have a look at another version of this project which is a single-page application

 **[React Version](https://github.com/yTakkar/React-Instagram-Clone-2.0)**